 Tense neck and shoulder muscles in themselves can cause a headache.
 Consider a lengthy stretch session before you jump into that Vinyasa class.

-Arrive early, breathe into your stretches, work the tension out of your neck and shoulders before attempting that peak posture.
+Arrive early, breathe into your stretches, and work the tension out of your neck and shoulders before attempting that peak posture.
 You can warm up for yoga in various ways.

 One of my favorite ways to loosen my neck up is juicy shoulder-to-shoulder chin-to-chest neck rolls.
-This is a stretch that once learned how to do properly is a game-changer for neck tension.
+This is a stretch that, once learned how to do properly, is a game-changer for neck tension.

 - Lean left ear towards left shoulder